Global Header

 Root privileges represent the highest level of system authority in Linux and Unix-based systems.
 These permissions allow unrestricted access to all system resources, files and configurations.

 Root permissions operate on a hierarchical system where the root user sits at the top.
-Every file, directory and process have specific permission levels that root can override completely.
+Every file, directory and process has specific permission levels that root can override completely.

 The permission system uses three main categories: read, write and execute.
 Root bypasses these restrictions and can perform any operation on any system component.